Wemino/EchoPatch/README.md

 <img src="assets/WeaponCapacity.png" style="max-width:75%">

 > **Note:** Weapon capacity is tied to the save data.
 Lowering the capacity will not take effect on an existing save.
 Start a new save file to apply a reduced limit.

+## Disable PunkBuster Initialization
+Disables initialization of PunkBuster, the deprecated online anti-cheat service that shipped with the original game.
+This prevents the game from loading unused background components.

 ## dinput8 Chaining Support
 Chains another `dinput8.dll` by loading `dinput8_hook.dll` for mod compatibility.